 Now that we’ve covered the reasons why you shouldn’t put your TV outside, let’s discuss sets that you can use for watching outdoors.
 Companies like Samsung, SunBrite, Furrion, and others make special models that are purpose-built for year-round outdoor installation.
 These use powder-coated, moisture-sealed cabinets along with glare-resistant screens.
 And as you’ve probably already guessed, they cost more than regular indoor TVs – twice as much in some cases.

 Since they’re designed to be used for viewing in daylight, outdoor TVs are generally very bright, delivering upward of 2,000 nits in some instances.
 Many also support high dynamic range, and some like Samsung’s The Terrace models are QLED sets with quantum dots for enhanced color reproduction.
+(Samsung has also introduced an 85-inch Neo QLED model with a mini-LED backlight.)
 Outdoor TVs are divided into two categories, Full Shade and Partial Sun, with Partial Sun models being pricier due to their higher brightness capability.

 Of course, outdoor TVs are designed to operate in extreme conditions, so you can leave them outside without worry in freezing weather or in high heat – the latter something those living in the southwestern part of the US will know plenty about.
 And since an outdoor TV’s warranty will fully cover outdoor use, you don’t have to worry about the ravages of weather.